postlight/parser/CODE_OF_CONDUCT.md

 - Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Mercury moderation team](mailto:mercury@postlight.com) immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Postlight Parser moderation team](mailto:mercury@postlight.com) immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.